Constitution and By-Laws

 Section 2: Scholarship Endowment Fund.
-A Scholarship Endowment Fund shall be established for the purpose of awarding scholarships to members of descendants of John Alden and others, as the Executive Board deems appropriate.
-The Executive Board shall determine the criteria for applicants and may, at its discretion, appoint a Scholarship Committee to review applicant submissions and make recommendations.
+A Scholarship Endowment Fund shall be established for the purpose of awarding scholarships to members of descendants of John Alden and others, as the Board of Directors deems appropriate.
+The Board of Directors shall determine the criteria for applicants and may, at its discretion, appoint a Scholarship Committee to review applicant submissions and make recommendations.

 Section 4.
 Life Membership Fund.
 All monies received from Life Memberships will be invested.
 Only the dividends and interest will be used for general expenses.

-The Executive Board may establish other non-endowed or temporary fund as become necessary from time to time.
+The Board of Directors may establish other non-endowed or temporary fund as become necessary from time to time.